You’ve made all kinds of attempts to get a grip, to rest, to breath- but constant stress has you feeling helpless and completely exhausted.

 Chronic stress may lead to physical symptoms, like headaches and stomachaches or intestinal issues.

-Burnout causes people to feel drained, unable to cope, and tired.
+Burnout causes people to feel drained, unable to cope, and worn out.
 They often lack the energy to get their work done.

 - Do you feel that you are having a harder time getting things done?